 Dairy

-However, the milk that does get sent to be processed has a long road ahead of it.
-After the farmers milk the cows, the milk is then picked up and taken to one of five processing plants in the state.
-There is a plant in Bozeman, Great Falls, Billings, Kalispell, and Deer Lodge.
+Dairy operations are as diverse in their management techniques as they are in their location and number of cows.
+Milk for public consumption is picked up and taken to one of four processing plants in the state.
+There is a plant in Bozeman, Great Falls, Billings and Deer Lodge.
 After the milk is dropped off at the plants, then the plant can make a number of products.

 After the processing plants produce the products, they can ship them to the stores for you to buy.
 Sometimes neighboring states won't have enough milk, so Montana will sell them milk to help them out.
 On the other hand, Montana will sometimes buy milk from other states.